The Pros and Cons of Burial vs. Cremation

 Donation to science: If the idea of continuing to help others after your death appeals to you, you may want to consider donating your body to science.
 Many medical programs rely on donated cadavers for important medical training and research.
 As an added bonus, most anatomical donation programs cover the costs of transportation and cremation (following use), making it a great option for anyone on a limited budget.
 While some organizations require the individual to register in advance of their death, many allow next of kin to make the donation post-death, as well.
 Browse organizations.

 Green burial: Green burials are rising in awareness and popularity as people look for more environmentally friendly alternatives to traditional burial.
 Green cemeteries ban standard embalming chemicals, require burial in biodegradable caskets or shrouds and focus on preserving natural views and native plants.
+If you're interested in a green burial, you'll want to ensure the cemetery you're working with is a green cemetery before deciding on it.

 Alkaline hydrolysis: Alkaline hydrolysis (also known as liquid cremation) involves dissolving a cadaver in a heated alkali solution of potassium hydroxide (KOH).
 The process mimics the body’s natural process of breaking down over the course of 2-3 hours (instead of about 25 years).
 Alkaline hydrolysis is considered to be greener than standard cremation, but it’s still relatively new and has only been legalized in 15 states, as of early 2018.

 Burial at sea: A burial at sea involves boating out into the open ocean and putting a body overboard in a weighted, biodegradable burial shroud.
 Because of the requirements and time involved, burials at sea tend to be one of the most expensive disposition options.
+An alternative to this (while still expensive) is to have your cremains turned into a coral reef.
+Those who are environmentally conscious, or love the ocean, might find this method of disposition to be perfect.

 If you're planning a funeral, consider using our funeral planning tool to help you figure out what your preferences are.
 Once filled out, you'll receive a checklist of funeral planning recommendations and quick links to help you plan a beautiful memorial and funeral service.